Faun Fables: Performance

 McCarthy's performances draw on many influences, including British, Scandinavian, Appalachian and Eastern European music.
 Her shows often contain elements of theater—dance and puppet shows are common elements.
-She has covered songs of Ewa Demarczyk and Brigitte Fontaine, and her music has been compared to neo-psych-folk artists such as Devendra Banhart and Current 93.
+She has covered songs of Ewa Demarczyk, Brigitte Fontaine, and the Bee Gees, and her music has been compared to neo-psych-folk artists such as Devendra Banhart and Current 93.

 The Transit Rider

 This is an ambitious performance and multimedia documentation of a song cycle entitled The Transit Rider.